pingcap/docs-tidb-operator/en/pd-recover.md

 ### Recover the cluster

-1. Use the `port-forward` command to expose the PD service:
+1. Execute the `port-forward` command to expose the PD service:

     {{< copyable "shell-regular" >}}